-Editor’s note: This educational content is made possible with support from Lilly Diabetes (BAQSIMI), and editorial control rests solely on JDRF.
+Editor’s note: This educational content is made possible with support from Lilly Diabetes (BAQSIMI) and BD.
+Editorial control rests solely with JDRF.

 Most people with type 1 diabetes (T1D) and their caregivers are well aware of the dangers of hypoglycemia (low blood sugar)—especially should it become severe, which can result in seizures or unconsciousness.